Start a Brokerage in Local Securities Business in Dubai

 Open a corporate bank account: Several UAE banks support free zone entities in the financial sector.

-Licence fees at Dubai South Business Hub are competitive relative to mainland and other free zone options.
-Costs typically include the licence fee, registration fee, and any applicable visa allocation charges.
+License fees at Dubai South Business Hub are competitive relative to mainland and other free zone options.
+Costs typically include the license fee, registration fee, and any applicable visa allocation charges.
 Exact pricing should be confirmed directly with Dubai South, as fee structures are updated periodically.

 Licensing and Compliance Requirements